 The Constellations Project

-Through art and the practice of passing down and preserving stories, the project is a tribute to the legacy of Queer lives and history, while being an entrance point to engage an intergenerational audience.
+Through art and the practice of passing down and preserving stories, this project is a tribute to the legacy of Queer lives and history, while being an entrance point to engage an intergenerational audience.
 The Constellations Project is rooted in honoring non-biologic family stories as our own Queer ancestry and promoting connection with the community.

 Press